Ayush2649/React/Readme.md

 - Why React is so fast??
     - It makes the DOM Operations very fast
+    - It has one of the best rendering mechanisms

 # Parcel 📦
 - Dev Build